 If you are obese or overweight, you may feel like losing weight is an overwhelming, even impossible, challenge.
-At Spartanburg Regional Healthcare System, we understand you may be overwhelmed at the prospect of changing your lifestyle, eating and exercise habits.
+We understand you may be overwhelmed at the prospect of changing your lifestyle, eating and exercise habits.
 At the same time, you may be tired of unsuccessful weight loss attempts and ready to get healthy and reduce your risk of serious diseases.

 Why Can't I Lose Weight?